shpongledsummer/atmospheric-weather-card/README.md

 To get this working in your setup, make sure you have `paper-buttons-row` installed via HACS, and remember to swap out the entities with your own.
 You can read how to get your own custom house image [here.](#custom-house-image)

-> This setup (and immersive mode in general) looks best with themes that automatically switch between light and dark.
-If you use a fixed theme, you can set `theme: dark` or `theme: light` so it matches.
-See [Day / Night Appearance](#day--night-appearance).

 ```yaml
 type: custom:atmospheric-weather-card
 weather_entity: weather.your_weather_entity